stpapaix/MSFabric-private-workspace/README.md

 - Select “About Fabric”.
 - Look for the Tenant URL — your Tenant ID is the value of the`ctid` parameter in that URL.

-Simpler method with Azure Portal, go to Entra ID.
+Another simpler method is to use Azure Portal and go to Entra ID settings

-### Workspace ID
+### To get Workspace ID

 From your Fabric portal URL

 "https://app.fabric.microsoft.com/groups/`2983gbr-51e6-4687-b036-e5f4b42b3e3c`/list?experience=fabric-developer)

 Note : the Worspace ID is split into 5 groups separated by hyphens, following the standard UUID/GUID representation.
 Web app URLs use the standard GUID notation, so the portal shows it with hyphens for readability and consistency with API responses.
 (8-4-4-4-12).
 DNS hostnames can’t contain hyphens in certain positions that would break the label structure, so Microsoft strips them out when embedding the GUID into the FQDN for the data‑plane endpoint.

-Your Workspace ID will be : `2983gbr51e64687b036e5f4b42b3e3c`
+Your Workspace ID  : `2983gbr51e64687b036e5f4b42b3e3c`

 Now it's time to create your private Endpoint for your MS Fabric Workspace